How Leaders Can Navigate Change Fatigue in Teams

 What leaders often get wrong

 Leaders often respond to fatigue by trying to energise everyone.
-They increase communication, create a sense of urgency, and foster a “We’ve got this!” attitude.
+They increase communication, create a sense of urgency, and create a “We’ve got this!” attitude.

 Change fatigue isn’t due to a lack of motivation; it’s a matter of capacity.
 So put the pom poms away and quit with the cheerleading!
 Piling on more energy won’t fill an already empty tank.
 What your team needs is space, honesty, and leadership that truly sees them.